raspibolt/raspibolt/docs/bonus/raspberry-pi/upgrade-external-drive.md

 You should make a backup of any important files before proceeding with this operation.

 At a minimum, it's recommended to make a backup of the LND static channel backups.
-Please check the [Lightning Channel Backup](../../channel-backup.md) section for more details.
+Please check the [Channel Backup](../../lightning/channel-backup.md) section for more details.

 ---